ChiWeiHsiao/homework3-GAN-Dissection/README.md

     | :------: | :------------: | :-----------: | :----------: | :----------: |
     | before   | ![](assets/outdoor/remove-foliage-1-before.jpg) | ![](assets/outdoor/remove-foliage-2-before.jpg) | ![](assets/outdoor/remove-stone-1-before.jpg) | ![](assets/outdoor/remove-stone-2-before.jpg) |
     | after    | ![](assets/outdoor/remove-foliage-1-after.jpg)  | ![](assets/outdoor/remove-foliage-2-after.jpg) | ![](assets/outdoor/remove-stone-1-after.jpg) | ![](assets/outdoor/remove-stone-2-after.jpg) |

+#### Discussion
+- After disectting two different models, we found that it's hard to tell which layer would contains more objects and materials.
+    - Although the paper says ` many objects emerge at layers 4-7`, we found layer 8 also contains many objects, even more than layer 5 for ChurchOutdoor model.
+- Without user painted area (like GANPaint), insertion of a class usually results to no difference.
+Thus, we only showed examples for ablation.

 ## Compare with [inpainting](https://github.com/akmtn/pytorch-siggraph2017-inpainting)
 Below we compare the scene ablation result of GANPaint and [Globally and Locally Consistent Image Completion](http://iizuka.cs.tsukuba.ac.jp/projects/completion/en/) using same source image and similar mask.